ros2/design/articles/102_dependency_groups.md

 ### (1) Need at least one "Provider"

 A package might want to declare that at least one dependency from a group needs to be present (called `satisfy-at-least-one`).
-Compared to "normal" dependencies it is not requires that all dependencies of that group need to be present to satisfy the dependency group.
+Compared to "normal" dependencies it is not required that all dependencies of that group need to be present to satisfy the dependency group.

 An example for this is the `rmw_implementation` package.
-Currently it depends on all RMW implementation packages in order to ensure that it may only be build after all RMW implementation packages have been built.
+Currently it depends on all RMW implementation packages (e.g. `rmw_fastrtps_cpp`, `rmw_connext_cpp`, etc.) in order to ensure that it may only be built after all RMW implementation packages have been built.
 The goal would be that at least one RMW implementation needs to be present in order to build or use the `rmw_implementation` package.
-It would be acceptable if more or even all RMW implementations are available but that is not required.
+It would be acceptable if more than one or even all RMW implementations are available but that is not required.

-In case multiple package declare to be part of that dependency group the `rmw_implementation` package might want to provide an order list of preferred names which should be considered in that order.
+In case multiple package declare to be part of that dependency group the `rmw_implementation` package might want to provide an ordered list of preferred names which should be considered in that order.

 ### (2) All packages of a specific "type"